Michael O'Connell (artist): Success

 O'Connell's fabrics rapidly became very successful in artistic circles in Melbourne.
 In 1934 an art critic wrote:

 As a master craftsman in the production of hand block-printed textiles, curtains, and fabrics, Michael O'Connell ranks among the best artists in Australia.
 The range and variety of his designs show that he has rare powers of invention; and his sense of colour is very evident.
 One gets more stimulus from a display of his fabrics than from many an exhibition of pictures.

 In 1936 he exhibited fabrics in the Rocke salon at the Myer Emporium, and The Age critic reported that There is amazing variety in both design and colour in this exhibition, which proves how far the artist has gone in his experiments, in which he has the valuable assistance of his wife.
 Although for the most part his designs are essentially modern, they have still that quality of "liveableness" which appeals to the person who cannot afford frequent changes in home furnishing...In these block-printed linens there are lovely sweeping lines in restful colours, deep blues, soft greens, glowing brick pinks, cool lemon yellows and greens, olive, beige, rust, and crimson.
 Sometimes the design is small and circumscribed, yet the choice and combination of colours gives it a spacious air when used for a deep armchair or a luxurious couch.
 Many of these linens are beautiful in themselves, because of the nature of the designs and the quality of colour...others would depend to a considerable extent for their effect on the use that was made of them, the circumstances in which they were used, whether for hangings or coverings, and so belong to the second fabric class.
-But they are all the work of an artist with a true feeling for line and colour.O'Connell had already established himself at his house, Barbizon, a Modernist statement that gained him a place in Melbourne's avant-garde community, and a base of operations for his concrete garden furniture enterprise.
-With his growing success with the fabrics it became a studio house, a destination for fellow artists, clients, journalists and the simply curious, written up and photographed in design journals, and where he and Ella hosted gatherings of the Arts and Crafts Society.
+But they are all the work of an artist with a true feeling for line and colour.O'Connell was established at Barbizon, his Modernist residence that secured his place within Melbourne's avant-grade community while serving as the operational base for his concrete garden furniture business.
+As his fabric design business expanded, the house evolved into a prominent studio space and cultural hub.
+It regularly hosted artists, clients, journalists and events for the Arts and Crafts Society, while frequently being featured and photographed in contemporary design journals.